mzivic7/endcord/configuration.md

     Whether to keep deleted messages in chat, with different color, or remove them.
 - `limit_cache_deleted = 30`
     Limit number of cached deleted messages per channel.
-- `tree_show_invisible = False`
-    Show "invisible" status in tree when DM user is online but invisible.
-    Probably a discord bug, might get removed in the future.
 - `tree_show_folders = True`
     Wether to show or hide server folders in tree.
 - `wrap_around = True`